Information for faculty applicants

 Knowledge and Skills:

-Experience: At least seven years similar or related experience.
+Experience: Six months to two years of similar or related experience.

 Education: A college degree.